ABOUT OUR IMPACT

 Erg Ed® is a physical education unit that is designed to be taught in public school physical education classes.
 Featuring a curriculum that is aligned with the five core National PE Standards, Erg Ed also brings classroom resources, teacher training, and indoor rowing machines to school districts across the country.

 Through Erg Ed, students can experience rowing without leaving the classroom!

 Schools across 14 public school districts offer Erg Ed as part of their PE program.
 Erg Ed partners with community rowing programs and public school distircts to help connect students to oppertunitites to find and start rowing within their community.

 Each year, the Pocock Foundation funds need-based scholarships for more than 100 students in grades 6-12, novice and varsity.
 Learn more about the scholarship application process.

 in scholarships are awarded each year to cover the cost of registration and regatta fees, swimming instruction, and transportation.

 The Pocock Foundation provides need-based youth rowing scholarships and other support at multiple boathouses throughout the Northwest.
 We also work with boathouses, students, and families to troubleshoot other barriers such as transportation and swimming so more young people have full access to the sport.

-The Pocock Foundation funds scholarships and other support for youth rowers at six boathouses in the Northwest.
+The Pocock Foundation funds scholarships and other support for youth rowers at nine boathouses in the Northwest.

 The GPRF owns and operates two boathouse facilities in the Seattle and Renton, and partners with many more across the Northwest to provide scholarship support to youth athletes that are rowing there.
 We are always adding boathouse partners to continue getting more kids on the water.